 It was some years ago when I visited Paris for the first time.
 I saw the beauty with my own eyes.
 Yes!
 Before that I had only heard about the most romantic place on this earth.
 But then I felt it personally too.
 The memories of my first visit to Paris still gives me goosebumps.
-Below is the photo of my first Paris trip.

 They say your trip to France is never complete until you taste the essence of French food.
 So we had to cover so many amazing food joints.
 One of our French friends told me about Soufflé beforehand.
 I have to confess that I had never heard of Soufflé before.
 Oh!
 Gosh!
 The name Soufflé itself sounded so intriguing.

 We went to some French restaurants but never saw a Soufflé on menu.
 Then the day before we had to leave, we had dinner at our hotel’s restaurant where we stayed.
 I bounced on my feet as soon as I read Soufflé on the menu card.
 Yes, yes!
 They had Soufflé .
 I was literally overjoyed.
 And then I had the most amazing dessert.
 It was very rich and chocolaty without being overly sweet.